Want to be a hit with the kids this holiday season? Puppy chow (also known as muddy buddies) is the answer.

 It couldn’t get any easier than that.
 You can even make a huge batch in no time.
 It’s perfect for feeding a crowd.

-Puppy chow calls for simple ingredients that you probably have on hand already.
-Here’s all you need:
+Puppy chow calls for simple ingredients that you probably already have on hand.
+Here’s everything you need:

-Crispy rice cereal squares.
-Thes most usual cereal to use is Rice Chex, but Corn Chex and Crispix also work great.
+Rice Chex Cereal.
+Thes most common cereal to use is Rice Chex, but Corn Chex and Crispix also work great.

 Peanut butter.
 Stick to creamy peanut butter like JIF or Skippy.